bmrf/tron/README.md

   set SKIP_ADWCLEANER_SCAN=no
   ```

-- To skip application patches (don't patch 7-Zip or Adobe Flash) change this to `yes`:
+- To skip application patches (don't patch 7-Zip) change this to `yes`:
   ```
   set SKIP_APP_PATCHES=no
   ```